Sha’Carri Richardson calls out decision to let Kamila Valieva compete - NewsBreak

 (NEXSTAR) – United States star sprinter Sha’Carri Richardson, who was barred from the Olympics after testing positive for THC, slammed officials’ decision to allow Russian figure skater Kamila Valieva to compete, despite failing a pre-Games drug test.

 On Monday, the Court of Arbitration for Sport (CAS) cleared Valieva to skate less than 12 hours after a hastily arranged hearing that lasted into early Monday morning.
 A panel of judges ruled that the 15-year-old Valieva, the favorite for the women’s individual gold, does not need to be provisionally suspended ahead of a full investigation.
-She now has the chance to secure a second gold medal.What is the trimetazidine, the banned drug at the center of an Olympics doping scandal?
+She now has the chance to secure a second gold medal.PHOTOS: Simone Biles engaged to be married to Houston Texans’ Jonathan Owens

 The court gave her a favorable decision in part because she is a minor, known in Olympic jargon as a “protected person,” and is subject to different rules from an adult athlete.